Dalton Kincaid: Five things to know about Bills' new tight end

 A roundup of immediate grades and analysis from NFL draft gurus at national outlets on the Buffalo Bills' selection of Utah tight end Dalton Kincaid.

-2. Moving around: He transferred in college as well.
-Kincaid spent two seasons at the University of San Diego before he transferred to Utah.
-Kincaid played 55 total games in college, starting 24.
+3. Kindred spirits: Kincaid will be able to quickly bond with a number of his Bills teammates, coaches and general manager Brandon Beane.

-3. Kindred spirits: Kincaid will be able to quickly bond with a number of his Bills teammates and coaches: He likes to golf.
+Like so many of them, Kincaid likes to golf.
+In fact, Kincaid said he spent Thursday morning golfing ahead of the draft.